Cody Bellinger Player Props: Cubs vs. Reds

-After going 1-for-4 with a home run and three RBI in his last game, Cody Bellinger and the Chicago Cubs take on the Cincinnati Reds (who will hand the ball to Luis Cessa) at 6:40 PM ET on Tuesday.
+After going 3-for-5 with an RBI in his most recent game, Cody Bellinger and the Chicago Cubs face the Cincinnati Reds (who will hand the ball to Hunter Greene) at 12:35 PM ET on Wednesday.

-He racked up three RBI (going 1-for-4 with a home run and a walk) in his last game against the Reds.
+In his most recent game, he had three hits (going 3-for-5 with an RBI) against the Reds.

 Cody Bellinger Game Info & Props vs. the Reds